Govt starts releasing 900,000 tons of wheat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad :Aimed at controlling the rising wheat prices and discouraging its hoardings, the government has started releases of 900,000 tons of wheat from its stocks, especially to Sindh, Balochistan and Khyber Pakhtunkhwa provinces.

-During last few months, this staple food price has skyrocketed in the market, what the government official say, this scenario has been artificially created by hoarders, despite the fact there is no shortage of wheat in the country.
-This has been pinching the common man and irritating the government too.
+During last few months, this staple food price has skyrocketed in the market, what the government official say, this scenario has been artificially created by hoard

 To cope with this situation, the Economic Coordination Committee (ECC) of the Cabinet has recently allowed Pakistan Agriculture Storage & Services Corporation Limited (Passco) to release the wheat to these three provinces and end the artificial price hike.

-Following this decision, federal Minister for National Food Security & Research, Sahibzada Muhammad Mehboob Sultan directed Passco to rigorously pursue the transportation to avoid any emergency situation.
+Following this decision, federal Minister for National Food Security & Research, Sahibzada Muhammad Mehboob Sultan directed Passco to rigorously pursue the transportation to av

 In June 2019, Passco had 1.9 million tons of wheat stocks that consist of 0.7 million tons of new procurements while 1.2 million tons as buffer stocks.